 Not all spinal conditions present pain in the neck or back.
 Some spinal conditions cause loss of dexterity, pain that radiates into the arms or legs, loss of bladder or bowel control, and other symptoms.
 Treatment options are available for many causes and symptoms of spinal-related pain.
-Learn more about some of the symptoms treated at The Center for Orthopaedic Innovation at St. Luke’s Medical Center below.
-This list is not comprehensive; treatment may be available for additional symptoms by your orthopaedic physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center.
+Learn more about some of the symptoms treated at St. Luke’s Medical Center below.
+This list is not comprehensive; treatment may be available for additional symptoms by your physician at St. Luke’s Medical Center.

 Cause: If you experience arm or leg numbness or weakness, you probably assume the issue is in the extremity experiencing the symptom.
 However, extremity numbness and weakness is sometimes caused by injuries in the spine.
 For example, a disc herniation can apply pressure to the spinal cord, which can send pain signals as well as cause numbness or weakness in an extremity.
 Numbness and weakness in the extremities may also be caused by bone spurs, spinal stenosis, degenerative disc disease, (rarely) spinal tumors and other disorders of the spine.
 Any condition in which the spinal cord or a nerve root is pinched in the upper back or neck may cause tingling or pain in the arms or fingers.
 In the lower back or lumbar region, the weakness, numbness or pain may be experienced in the lower extremities, such as the buttocks, legs, feet, and toes.

-Diagnosis: Contact one of the specialized providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center for an evaluation.
+Diagnosis: Contact one of the specialized providers at St. Luke’s Medical Center for an evaluation.
 The diagnostic process may include a physical examination and a review of your complete medical past.
 The physician may also ask you to perform tests that evaluate your strength, flexibility and sensitivity.
 If your orthopaedic physician finds that the numbness or weakness may be a spine-related issue, an imaging study such as an x-ray or MRI may be ordered.

 Treatment: Because the underlying issues causing the symptoms can vary greatly, the treatment will also vary greatly depending on the condition.
 Frequently, numbness and weakness is a result of pressure on the cord or nerve roots.
-If this is the case, your Phoenix-area orthopaedic physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center may prescribe physical therapy.
+If this is the case, your Phoenix-area orthopaedic physician at St. Luke’s Medical Center may prescribe physical therapy.
 Other treatments could involve medication to relieve pain or injections.
 However, some conditions must be treated surgically to provide the patient with adequate relief.

 Cause: According to NIH, 80% of adults will experience lower back pain at some point in their lifetimes.
 The conditions causing upper, middle and lower back pain are wide and varied.
 Causes may include strains and sprains, herniated discs, radiculopathy, spinal stenosis, degenerative disc disease, spinal deformities or traumatic injuries.
 This list of possible conditions in by no means exhaustive.